AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

   <tr>
    <td><p>BIZIBLE_STAGE</p></td>
    <td><p>varchar</p></td>
-   <td><p>The current stage that the Lead is sitting in, recognized as a custom stage that can be created in Bizible’s application.</p></td>
+   <td><p>The current stage that the Lead is sitting in, recognized as a custom stage that can be created in Marketo Measure’s application.</p></td>
    <td><p>Demo Scheduled</p></td>
    <td><br></td>
    <td><br></td>